neyzerth/Circulo-Estudio/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-# - `lib`: the folder to maintain dependencies
+// - `lib`: the folder to maintain dependencies

-# Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+// Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+// If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management
-s

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
-# circulo-estudio